thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-hana-add.md

 ---
-title: [Add a SAP HANA connection]
+title: [Add an SAP HANA connection]
 last_updated: 06/18/2020
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Once ThoughtSpot Embrace is enabled, you can add a connection to a SAP HANA database.
+Once ThoughtSpot Embrace is enabled, you can add a connection to an SAP HANA database.
 This allows you to perform a live query of the external database to create answers and pinboards, without having to bring the data into ThoughtSpot.

 To add a new connection to SAP HANA:

 1. Click **Data** in the top navigation bar.

-2. Click the **Connections** tab at the top of the page, and click **+ Add connection** at the upper-right-hand side of the page.
+2. Click the **Connections** tab, and click **+ Add connection** at the upper-right-hand side of the page.

     ![Click "+ Add connection"]({{ site.baseurl }}/images/redshift-addconnection.png "Click "+ add connection"")
     <!-- ![]({{ site.baseurl }}/images/new-connection.png "New db connect") -->